chuliang007/resnet20_training/README.md

 # CNN training using block minifloat

-## In 'Pytorch'repo
+## Repos

-Verification of back-propagation derivatives in SGD training, including Conv, transposed Conv, dilated Conv, BN, ReLU, average pooling, and FC.
+**Pytorch-** Verification of back-propagation derivatives in SGD training, including Conv, transposed Conv, dilated Conv, BN, ReLU, average pooling, and FC.

-## In 'resnet20' and 'vgg-like' repo

-HLS design of the accelerator with both input and output channel tiling.
+**resnet20** and **vgg-like-** HLS design of the accelerator with both input and output channel tiling.